-She considers this more fully.

-DR. ANDERS (CONT'D) (said ambiguously so it makes sense of our later discovery that she didn't rape him, but in a way 'impregnated him; she certainly did something to his body without his consent) Not exactly.
-Tom continues to struggle as awareness creeps back incrementally.
-TOM Wait a minute - you're not a nurse you said you were a doctor.
-DR. ANDERS I am a doctor.
-TOM (with anxiety) What did you -He looks in vain at his body, completely covered by the bedding, then appears to be trying to try to take an internal inventory.
-TOM (CONT'D) (beginning to panic and struggling without success to sit up) What did you take from me?
-DR. ANDERS Calm down.
+(She considers this more fully, then adds to her reply - ambiguously so it makes sense of our later discovery that she didn't rape him, but in a way

+'impregnated' him; she certainly did something to his body without his consent.)
+Not exactly.

+(continuing to struggle as awareness creeps back incrementally) Wait a minute - you're not a nurse - you said you were a doctor.

+I am a doctor.

+(with anxiety) What did you -

+(He looks in vain at his body, completely covered by the bedding, then appears to be trying to try to take an internal inventory.
+He begins to panic, and struggles without success to sit up.)

+What did you take from me?

+Calm down.
 Relax.
-We didn't take anything.
-Beat.
-DR. ANDERS (CONT'D) On the contrary, we gave you -Shot includes the length of the bed as he now sees that his wrists are cuffed to the bedrails.
+We didn't take anything. (pause) On the contrary, we gave you -

-TOM What the hell - why am I -

-He becomes hysterical.
+Tom's struggles have now disrupted the bedding so he, and we, see that his wrists are cuffed to the bedrails.

-TOM (CONT'D) What the hell are you doing to me?
+What the hell - why am I - (becoming hysterical) What the hell are you doing to me?

 Dr. Anders calmly injects what is presumably a sedative into his IV line.
 He slumps into unconsciousness.
-Blackout.

-Tom is asleep.
-Full view of him in bed on his back, arms to the side under covers, hands visible and still tied to the bedrails.
-We see the right side of the room, as before, full of medical equipment.
+Tom is asleep, on his back, arms to the side under the covers, hands visible and still tied to the bedrails.
 He awakes.
 And roars.